' Filing Bankruptcy in the Military - Law Offices of Robert M. Geller

 Is Bankruptcy an Option?

 In some cases, filing for bankruptcy is going to be the best option to get control of a rough financial situation.
-It is possible for military members to file for bankruptcy and doing so can make it possible to maintain ownership of a home and other possessions.
+It is possible for military members to file for bankruptcy.
+Doing so can make it possible to maintain ownership of a home and other possessions.

-There are some instances in which filing could interfere with security clearances, so it is important to understand your situation before moving forward.
+There are some instances in which filing could interfere with security clearances.
+Thus, it is important to understand your situation before moving forward.
 It might be better for you to take action sooner rather than later, if your goal is to one day be in a position in which you need clearance.
-On the other hand, your rocky financial situation and potential bankruptcy could prevent you from pursuing certain opportunities, so make sure you gather all the information you need to make an informed decision before filing for bankruptcy.
+On the other hand, your rocky financial situation and potential bankruptcy could prevent you from pursuing certain opportunities.
+Make sure you gather all the information you need to make an informed decision before filing for bankruptcy.

 For more information on how the US government handles security clearances, visit the website for the US State Department.